* * *

 And so on.

 These days, real estate really being the only safe place to put your money.
 Everything else was so volatile, you never knew what was coming next?
 The war in Ukraine.
 Chinese spy balloons and election interference.
 Train derailments blowing up supply chains as well as toxic chemical plumes of smoke.
 Might as well hide your money under your mattress!
 Just avoid getting all caught up in the housing bubble, ride out the exuberance and know when to strike.
+You’ll do alright.
+Better than alright in fact.

 “I’m mean look at your old man!”
 Beverli Lee thumbs our attention toward dad who’s basically kept his head buried in the menu, throughout the conversation, sure, OK, the monologue, the drinks arrival, curtly telling Kelsey he’ll need a couple more minutes before even deciding on an appetizer.
 “It’s like an Eaton’s catalogue!” he mumbles almost grumpily.